If you’re like me, the coronavirus has changed your life in ways you never imagined could have been possible on Jan 1 of this year.

 And so I have been taking a mental health break from social media and many content outlets on the Interwebs.
 What I thought would last one month has lasted closer to three.

-Then in late-September I received notice from Maven that I needed to move off the platform.
-I am still in midst of making that move.
+Then in late September I received notice from Maven that I needed to move off the platform.
+(As of the time of originally writing this...)
+I am/was still in the midst of making that move.
 I have identified a new platform and am in the process of migrating data over to it.
 My plan is that will be done before the end of November and that shortly thereafter I will be able to merge the content from the archive site over to the new platform, finally reuniting the two.

 I am still thinking about what the next chapter in my ChocolateLife (and in TheChocolateLife) will be.
 I have watched what others are doing and it’s just not my nature to follow.
 My goal is to do what no one else is doing and I am still trying to figure out what that is.